 Reducing the Stigma of Mental Illness

 Looking for reducing the stigma of mental illness?
 What is mental illness?
 When most people hear the words mental illness they conjure up images of gowned, dangerous individuals unfit for society.
-The Hannibal Lector in his muzzle being wheeled to and fro.
+The Hannibal Lecter in his muzzle is being wheeled to and fro.
 Strictly monitored in his facility for the “criminally insane”.
-Old haggard women who own a lot of house cats and the timeless stereotype of the straight jacket bound wild-looking bearded man jabbering nonsense.
+Old haggard women who own a lot of house cats.
+The timeless stereotype of the straight jacket bound wild-looking bearded man jabbering nonsense.

 Although they can bleed over into physical effects, mental illness is a disorder that affects the intangible side of you.
-Because they predominately affect thinking behavior, behavioral patterns, and mood there is a very large grey area where people are diagnosed.
-From out of the ashes panic attacks may occur and a person who isn’t well versed in the sciences of the mind might think this to be a part of their personality.
-Such explanations like “My mother was very worrisome, I definitely inherited her personality” Is a regular occurrence.
-On the other hand, if your father had bad knees and you were to injure your knees one day then it would be wise to see a physician to see what could be done about the knee.
+Because they predominately affect thinking behavior, behavioral patterns, and mood.
+There is a very large grey area where people are diagnosed.
+From out of the ashes panic attacks may occur.
+A person who isn’t well versed in the sciences of the mind might think this to be a part of their personality.
+Such explanations like “My mother was very worrisome.
+I definitely inherited her personality” Is a regular occurrence.
+On the other hand, if your father had bad knees and you were to injure your knees.
+One day then it would be wise to see a physician see what could be done about the knee.